wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Carthage

 We provide limited and experimental support for the [Carthage dependency manager](https://github.com/Carthage/Carthage).
 The current problem with Carthage is that we cannot specify which Xcode project and which scheme has to be used for a particular library build.
-It kind of works automatically, but the build process is extremely slow and not reliable.
+It kind of works automatically, but the build process is extremely slow.
 So, if you still want to try to integrate our library with Carthage, try the following tips:

-- Add `github "wultra/powerauth-mobile-sdk" "feature/carthage-build"` into your `Cartfile`.
-We're maintaining a separate branch for Carthage builds, so if it's not up to date, please let us know.
-We'll update that branch as soon as possible.
+- Add `github "wultra/powerauth-mobile-sdk" "develop"` into your `Cartfile`.
+You can alternatively use any `release/X.Y.x` branch, greater or equal than `release/1.6.x`.
-- It's recommended to force Carthage to use submodules for library code checkouts.
+- It's recommended to force Carthage to use submodules for the library code checkouts.
+- It's recommended to force Carthage to use XCFrameworks.
 - It's recommended to update only iOS platform (if possible).
-So try to run something like this: `carthage update --use-submodules --platform ios`
+So try to run something like this: `carthage update --use-xcframeworks --use-submodules --platform ios`
+- If build fails on broken project `PowerAuthLib.xcodeproj` then go to `{your_project}/Carthage/Checkouts/powerauth-mobile-sdk/proj-xcode` and delete `PowerAuthLib.xcodeproj` folder.
+This is because git doesn't delete empty folders by default and we have removed that XCode project from the source control.
+- Drop `PowerAuth2.xcframework` and `PowerAuthCore.xcframework` into your project.

 ## Configuration